redis/docs/content/integrate/redis-data-integration/installation/install-k8s.md

   [eviction policy]({{< relref "/operate/rs/databases/memory-performance/eviction-policy" >}}) to `noeviction` and set [data persistence]({{< relref "/operate/rs/databases/configure/database-persistence" >}}) to AOF - fsync every 1 sec.
+- **Ensure that the RDI database is not clustered.** RDI will not work correctly if the RDI database is clustered, but it is OK for the target database to be clustered.

 You should then provide the details of this database in the [`values.yaml`](#the-valuesyaml-file) file as described below.